ruohongrosellew/LLMSynBioBench/README.md

 This will run one test benchmarking test to check if your environment has been set up correctly.

 ### Adding Models
 This benchmarking test suite use the langchain chat models interface to call chat models and create sequential chains using the LLMs.
-First, check if the model is supported by Langchain, follow the instructions and pattermatch the last few lines in **models_setup.py**.
-If the model is not supported by Langchain, you can also add it to the models dictionary in the **models_setup.py** file.
+First, check if the model is supported by Langchain, follow the instructions and pattermatch the last few lines in [models_setup.py](models_setup.py).
+If the model is not supported by Langchain, you can also add it to the models dictionary in the [models_setup.py](models_setup.py) file.
 Do not call the create_cot_chain method using a llm that is not supported by Langchain.

 ### Adding Tests
-If you want to add any new tests, you can add them in the **synbioEval.jsonl** file.
+If you want to add any new tests, you can add them in the [synbioEval.jsonl](synbioEval.jsonl) file.
 Each line in the file represents a test case.
 Each test case has the following format:
 ```
 {"task_id": "SynbioEval/0, this is the task id number",
  "prompt": "This is the question you want to ask the model",
  "solution": "this is the standard soltuion to the question"}
 ```
+You can also create your own testing suite.
+Provide the directory to your test files when you run [execution.py](execution.py).

 ## Benchmarking Design
+**Keypoints**
+- Different from previous benchmarking work on LLM in the biology domain, I incorporated a significant amount of open-ended questions (with one single correct solution) to evaluate the ability fundational LLMs in synthetic biology.
+- I also incorporated [CoT(Chain of Thoughts)](https://arxiv.org/abs/2205.11916) as a prompting technique to evaluate its impact on fundational LLMs' ability in the biological domain.

 I designed 31 questions to test the models' knowledge of the SynBio domain.
 The questions are divided into 2 categories: Multiple choices questions and free response questions.
 The Multiple choices questions are designed to test the models' ability to recognize the correct answer to the question.
 The free response questions are in general more open-ended and designed to test the models' ability to follow the central dogma with the given DNA, RNA sequences.

 In most of the biology/medicine related LLM benchmarking datasets, the question are mostly in multiple choices format.
 Indeed, this tests the domain knowledge of LLMs.
 However, to make LLM as a synthetic biology lab assistant.
 The ability to manipulate DNA, RNA, proteins sequences are essential and cannot be tested by multiple choice questions, as this task is open-ended in nature.